offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * `{bm} Carbon Fiber (CF)/\b(CF)\b/i` `{bm} /(carbon[\- ]fiber)/i` - A filament material designation that means it's been fortified with !!carbon fiber!! strands to enhance stiffness and strength. `{ref} https://bambulab.com/en/support/academy/10/course/1031276649528733696/chapter/215`

 * `{bm} Glass Fiber (GF)/\b(GF)\b/i` `{bm} /(glass[\- ]fiber)/i` - A filament material designation that means it's been fortified with !!glass fiber!! to enhance stiffness and strength. `{ref} https://bambulab.com/en-us/filament/pla-cf`

+* `{bm} bed adhesion` - The adherence of the bottom of a print to the the build plate.
+For example, in poor bed adhesion, the bottom edges of a print may warp and detach off the build plate. `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/36`

 * `{bm} heat resistance` - FILL ME IN.